JeeWeetje/iot-workshop/Webjob.md

 # The Things Network & Azure IoT in unison
 ## Deploying The Things Network Bridge to Azure

 Remember creating the TTN bridge locally on your computer?
 Will it be always on?
-Most likely not, therefor it seems reasonable to deploy the TTN bridge in the Azure cloud.
+Most likely not, therefore it seems reasonable to deploy the TTN bridge in the Azure cloud.

 ![Build a bridge from TTN to Azure](img/msft/Picture08-build-a-bridge-frm-ttn-to-azure.png)